 - Show your face during calls.
 Facial expressions and body language make communication more effective.

-- Mute background noise during calls with Krisp.
+- Filter background noise during calls with Krisp.

-- Create a sense of connectedness with virtual office software like Tandem, Pragli, or Sococo.
+- Create a sense of closeness with virtual office software like Gather, Tandem, and Sococo.

-- Prioritize understandability when writing.
-Be specific, use simple words, and provide context.
+- Prioritize readability when writing.
+Be specific, use simple words, and proactively prevent confusion and address questions.
+You can check how readable your writing is using Hemingway.

 - Be intentional with your tone when writing.
 Using emoji helps! 😀